GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ### Interactions with service workers {: #interact-w-service-workers }

-Requests and responses intercepted by a service worker's `onfetch` handler are not affected by declarativeNetRequet.
-Consequently an installed service worker can make it appear as though your rule doesn't work.
+Requests and responses intercepted by the `onfetch` handler in a host page's service worker are not affected by declarativeNetRequet.
+Consequently such service workers can make it appear as though a rule doesn't work.
 To properly test your rules, you may need to disable or remove one or more of the service workers in your installation of Chrome.

-### Interaction with cached pages {: #implementation-cached-pages }

-If a rule matches a resource stored in cache by a host page's web service worker, that rule may be ignored until the resource is cleared from the cache.
-This is because cached storage is intended to be persistent, and many features such as offline use do not expect the cache to be cleared without also clearing a service worker's registration.
-For your rules to work properly, you need to call [`browsingData.removeCache()`](/docs/extensions/reference/browsingData/#method-removeCache) or [`browsingData.removeCacheStorage()`](/docs/extensions/reference/browsingData/#method-removeCacheStorage) after installation of your extension.
-You may need to call one of these functions after an extension upgrade, depending on whether you've changed your rules.

 ### Web accessible resources {: #implementation-web-accessible-resources }